nanograv/PINT/docs/examples/build_model_from_scratch.md

 ## Building a timing model from scratch

-Timing model can be put together from the components and then fill up the with parameter values.
+Timing model can be put together from the model components and then fill up the with parameter values.

 We are going to build the model for "NGC6440E.par" from scratch